cherrycomb/kentucky-prison-EJ/README.md

 # Prisons and Environmental Hazards in Kentucky
 ### RL Martens

 This map was created to help visualize and identify potential environmental hazards affecting incarcerated people in the commonwealth of Kentucky.
-This map was created using MapBox Studio.
+The map was created using MapBox Studio.

 #### Data Sources: